rsksmart/tokenbridge/federator/README.md

 ## Config

 Go to /federator/config copy `config.sample.js` file and rename it to `config.js` set mainchain and sidechain to point to the json files of the networks you are using, for example rsktestnet-kovan.json and kovan.json, `make sure to set the host parameter of those files`.
-Add a value to the key `FEDERATOR_KEY` in the .env file, and add the private key of the member of the Federation contract.
+Add a value to the key `FEDERATOR_KEY` in the .env file, and add the private key of the member of the Federation contract, also you can define a general retry attempts number for the failed processes in the application by setting the value of the key `ENV_DEFAULT_ATTEMPTS` to the number of attempts that you desire, you can use 0 for infinite attempts, if no attempt is provided the default value is 3.
 The members of the federation are controled by the MultiSig contract, same that is owner of the Bridge and AllowedTokens contracts.
 You will also need to add an [etherscan api key](https://etherscan.io/myapikey) in this config file.
 ## Usage